Banner

 Brief Bio

 Alfredo Cuzzocrea is Professor of Computer Engineering at the University of Calabria, Rende, Italy.
 He also covers the role of Full Professor in Computer Engineering at the University of Lorraine, Nancy, France, where he holds the Excellence Chair in Computer Engineering.
 He is Head of the Big Data Engineering and Analytics Lab of the University of Calabria, Italy.
 He is also Research Fellow of the National Research Council (CNR), Italy.
 Previously, he has been International Senior Research Fellow of the ISITE-BFC Research Excellence Program of the Ministry of Higher Education and Research (MESR), France.
 He holds several visiting professor positions worldwide.
 His current research interests span the following scientific fields: big data, database systems, data mining, data warehousing, and knowledge discovery.
 His research results have been awarded largely.
-He is involved in several national and international research projects (including international research projects founded by the Horizon 2020 EU framework program for research and innovation), where he covers responsibility roles.

 Abstract